Jennifer Calderone, MA, NCPT

 Linda Magid

 Linda is a personal trainer and fitness instructor in Denver teaching mat Pilates, barre, strength, and Zumba.
 She has been teaching 11 years to all ages.
+Besides her format certifications, she also has specialized training with older populations.

 Tricia Daly